DeVos vows to have schools open in fall: 'Kids have got to get back to school'

 Education Secretary Betsy DeVos said Sunday that she intends to have American schools open for in-person classes this fall, and insisted that this can be done safely despite concerns over the coronavirus pandemic.

-"Kids have got to get back to school," DeVos told "Fox News Sunday," stressing that "kids cannot afford to not continue learning."
+“Parents are expecting that this fall their kids are going to have a full-time experience with their learning, and we need to follow through on that promise,” DeVos told "Fox News Sunday," stressing that "kids cannot afford to not continue learning."

 DeVos said it is "not a matter of if" this happens, but "a matter of how."

-The secretary did note that there can be exceptions in areas that are coronavirus hot spots.
+The secretary hold host Chris Wallace that "the CDC never recommended that schools close in the first place," but she did note that there can be exceptions in areas that are coronavirus hot spots.

-“Of course that has to be dealt with differently,” she said.
+“Where there are hot spots in the future, in the fall, of course that has to be dealt with differently,” she said.

+DeVos said that students have suffered from not being in a classroom environment this past spring, and that schools should have the ability to help them catch up in the fall.

+"They’ve fallen behind this spring, we need to ensure they’re back in a classroom situation wherever possible and whenever possible, and fully functioning, fully learning," she said.